VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 ## Xserver

-Finally, I wanted to setup an Xserver so that I could run gui applications from within WSL.
+Finally, I wanted to set up an Xserver so that I could run gui applications from within WSL.
 This isn't really perfect but I could.
 I downloaded an application called [VcXsrv](https://sourceforge.net/projects/vcxsrv/).

-Now in order to set it up to work with my WSL I needed to set the following variable in my `.bashrc`.
-Just make sure to substitute in your own ip address. you can find it in the command prompt with `ipconfig`
+Now to set it up to work with WSL I set the following variable in my `.bashrc`.
+Just make sure to substitute in your own IP address. you can find it in the command prompt with `ipconfig`

 **NOTE** the ip address given if you run `ifconfig` in WSL is different than your